Moo-Fixxer/Moo-Fixxer/README.md

 I’m driven by the desire to create meaningful change through whatever I do.
 Whether that’s building a startup, launching a product, or analyzing patterns in data.
 I love working on projects that blend technology, creativity, and real-world impact.

-One of my current ventures is Fixxer, a local job bidding platform designed to simplify how people find and hire trusted service providers in their area.

 ---

 ### 🔧 Technologies I Work With